 USB 2.0 data transport can be configured for Layer 2 or Layer 3.
 Layer 2 supports USB signal extension in point-to-point and multipoint applications.
 USB signals can be routed from the HOST port of up to seven remote DM NVX endpoints to the DEVICE port of a single local DM NVX endpoint.
 Layer 2 also supports Crestron USB over Ethernet Network devices (USB‑NX2-LOCAL-1G, USB-NX2-REMOTE-1G, USB‑EXT-DM-LOCAL, and USB‑EXT-DM-REMOTE).
 The USB extenders can be used in locations that do not include DM NVX endpoints.
 USB signals can be routed between DM NVX endpoints and USB extenders under the management of a control system.

 USB 2.0 Layer 3 data transport supports USB signal extension in DM NVX point-to-point applications across VLANs.
 USB-NX2 and USB-EXT-DM devices do not support Layer 3.

-In addition to USB 2.0 HOST and DEVICE ports, the DM-NVX-360C includes a USB 2.0 HID port that can provide hot key functionality when enabled via a control system.
+In addition to USB 2.0 HOST and DEVICE ports, the DM-NVX-360C includes a USB 2.0 HID port that can provide hot key functionality when enabled via the web interface or a control system.
 When the DM NVX device is operating as a receiver, the HID port can detect a series of hot key sequences on a keyboard and route USB traffic to the control system and then to selected source devices (for example, PCs).